Riviera Country Club In Orland Park Ordered Closed; Couples Say They Put Down Money With Operator Who Turned Out To Be Convicted Scammer

 The Village of Orland Park is encouraging people who have contracts with the Riviera to file a police report and contact the Illinois Attorney General.

 De Mar did speak with the president of the Riviera – the man who owns the property.
-He said that he feels swindled as well, and he said he plans on selling the property, and will use the proceeds to pay back those who are owned money.MORE NEWS: Man Rushed To Hospital After Fire Rips Through Woodlawn Apartment Building
+He said that he feels swindled as well, and he said he plans on selling the property, and will use the proceeds to pay back those who are owned money.MORE NEWS: Hyde Park Summer Fest Canceled Due To Increasing COVID-19 Cases

 Both couples say they have found another venue.